 In Association's Name.
 A civil action can only be maintained by a legal entity.
 (Oliver v.
 Swiss Club Tell (1963) 222 Cal.App.2d 528, 537.)
 Accordingly, any lawsuit brought by a board of directors must be brought in the name of the association, not the board of directors.
 An association is a legal entity that acts through its board of directors.
 However, a board is not a legal entity that is capable of bringing suit in the board's name.
 (Irish Beach Board v.
 Farrell (2009); an unpublished decision).
 Boards should be aware that even though corporations can bring and defend against lawsuits, suspended corporations cannot.

 Members.
 Association members can also bring legal action against other members who violate the CC&Rs.
 (Civ.
 Code §5975(a).)
 If necessary, they can file an action against the association for its failure to carry out its duties under the CC&Rs.
 (Posey v.
 Leavitt, “Under well-accepted principles of condominium law, a homeowner can sue the association for damages and an injunction to compel the association to enforce the provisions of the declaration.”).
+However, an owner lacks standing to assert due process rights of other owners--the association is the defacto representatives of its members.
+(Quail Lakes v.
+Lozina.)
 Depending on the matter, homeowners can bring enforcement actions in small claims court or superior court.

 Non-Members.
 Tenants and prior owners do not have standing to litigate issues involving the governing documents.
 An owner's right to enforce the governing documents and the Davis-Stirling Act is “inextricable” from their ownership of their property and cannot be assigned to non-owners without also transferring ownership of the property.
 (Martin v.
-Bridgeport Community Association; Farber v.
-Bay View Terrace.)
+Bridgeport; Farber v.
+Bay View.)

 Additional Case Law.
 See "Legal Standing" in our section on Case Law for additional cases.